aykahsay/DSA_2040_Practical_Exam_Ambachow_550/README.md

 # Data-Driven Insights: Warehouse, Clustering, Classification, and Market Basket Analysis

 This repository contains the submissions for the **DSA 2040 End Semester Practical Exam**, covering **Data Warehousing, K-Means Clustering, Classification, and Association Rule Mining**.
 The project is organized into modular folders for clarity.
+This is the General Overview specific reports are porvided in each folder.
 ---

 ## **Folder Overview**